Garden Guidelines & Photo Policy

 No outside food and drink

-The Garden does not allow outside food and drink, except for water.
+The Garden does not allow any outside food and drink, except for water.
 If guests would like to enjoy a picnic, we encourage them to utilize the space next door at Margaret T. Hance Park.

 No weapons